skycream/blog/docs/tutorial/README.md

 - Where do you prefer placing config for Babel, PostCSS, ESLint, etc.? **In dedicated config files**
 - Save this as a preset for future projects? **No**

-Not everything from the CLI is the latest, for example `node-sass` and `sass-loader` so I update them myself.
+Not everything from the CLI is the latest, for example `node-sass` and `sass-loader`.
+That is why I have to update them myself.

 I also install [Picnic CSS](https://github.com/franciscop/picnic).
 Most of the tutorials here will use this.
 The only exceptions are the ones about using other CSS library.